Master Cat Training: 6 Proven Tips for Obedient Felines

 How often should I train my cat?

 Train your cat in short sessions, 5-10 minutes, several times a day.
-Consistency is key for successful training.
+Consistency is key to successful training.

 Can I train multiple cats at the same time?